 The 2026 contribution limit is $7,500.
 If you max it out from age 25 to 65 at 7% returns, you'd have approximately $1.6 million in tax-free wealth.

 The Tax Cuts and Jobs Act (TCJA) expires at the end of 2025, meaning tax rates are likely going up in 2026.
 Every dollar you put in a Roth now at the current lower rates is a dollar that avoids the higher rates later.
-Your low bracket is an asset — use it while you have it.
+Your low bracket is an asset; use it while you have it.

-You don't need to max it out. $450/month into a Roth from age 25 gets you ~$885,000 by 65 — tax-free.
-Starting the same contribution at 35? ~$452,000.
-Nearly half.
+You don't need to max it out. $450/month into a Roth from age 25 gets you ~$885,000 by 65, tax-free.
+Starting the same contribution at 35 gets you ~$452,000, nearly half.

 Strategy 2: The employer match is free money